WICG/view-transitions/explainer.md

 # Introduction
 When a user navigates on the web, they get to see the inner workings of web experiences: flash of white followed by a piece-meal rendering phase.
 This sequenced user experience results in a higher cognitive load because the user has to connect the dots between where they were, and where they are.
 Not only that, a smooth animation to transition between scenes also reduces the loading latency perceived by the user even if the actual loading time is the same.
 For these reasons, most platforms provide easy to use primitives to enable developers to build seamless transitions: [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions).

-This feature provides developers with the same capability on the web, irrespective of whether the scenes in a transition are rendered across Documents.
+Shared Element Transitions provides developers with the same capability on the web, irrespective of whether the transitions are cross-document or intra-document (SPA).

 # Use-Cases
-A visual demo of the transition patterns targeted by this feature are [here](https://material.io/design/motion/the-motion-system.html#transition-patterns).
+A visual demo of some example transition patterns targeted by this feature are [here](https://material.io/design/motion/the-motion-system.html#transition-patterns).
 The following is a summary of the semantics of these transition patterns :

-* Root Transitions : The full page content animates between 2 web pages with an optional static UI element on top.
+* Root Transitions : The full page content animates between two web pages with an optional static UI element on top.
 [Shared axis](https://material.io/design/motion/the-motion-system.html#shared-axis) shows an example.
 * Shared Element Transitions : A persistent UI element morphs into another (which could be a UI element on the next page or the whole page) changing its shape and content.
 [Container transform](https://material.io/design/motion/the-motion-system.html#container-transform) shows an example.
 * Entry/Exit Transitions : A UI element animates as it exits or enters the screen.
 This [issue](https://github.com/WICG/shared-element-transitions/issues/37) shows an example.